 General guidance on developing a consistent time series is given in Part A Chapter 4 of this guidebook – ‘Time series consistency’.

 Developing a consistent time series of emission estimates for this source category requires, at a minimum, the collection of an internally consistent time series of livestock population statistics.
-General guidance on the development of a consistent time series is addressed in Part A (the general guidance chapters), Chapter 4 ‘Time series consistency’, of the Guidebook (EMEP/EEA, 2019).
-Under current IPCC guidance (IPCC, 2006), the other two activity data sets required for this source category (i.e. N excretion rates and manure management system usage data), as well as the manure management EF, will be kept constant for the entire time series.
-However, if using a Tier 2 or Tier 3 approach to calculating NH3 emissions, in which emissions are estimated as a proportion of TAN excreted, it will be necessary to make reliable estimates of N excretion for each year of the time series, since these N excretions, and/or the proportions of TAN, may change over time.
+General guidance on the development of a consistent time series is addressed in Part A (the general guidance chapters), Chapter 4 ‘Time series consistency’, of the Guidebook (EMEP/EEA, 2027).
+Under current IPCC guidance (IPCC, 2006; IPCC, 2019), the other two activity data sets required for this source category (i.e. N excretion rates and manure management system usage data), as well as the manure management EF, will be kept constant for the entire time series.
+However, if using a Tier 2 or Tier 3 approach to calculating NH3 emissions, in which emissions are estimated as a proportion of TAN excreted, it will be necessary to make reliable estimates of N excretion for each year of the time series, since these N excretion quantities, and/or the proportions of TAN, may change over time.
 For example, milk yield and live weight gain may increase with time, and farmers may alter livestock feeding practices which could affect N excretion rates.
 Furthermore, the livestock categories in a census may change.
 A particular system of manure management may change because of operational practices or new technologies such that a revised EF is warranted.
 These changes in practices may be due to the implementation of explicit emission reduction measures, or may be due to changing agricultural practices without regard to emissions.
 Regardless of the driver of change, the parameters and EF used to estimate emissions must reflect the change.
-The inventory text should thoroughly explain how the change in farm practices or the implementation of mitigation measures has affected the time series of activity data or EFs.
+The Informative Inventory Report text should thoroughly explain how the change in farm practices or the implementation of mitigation measures has affected the time series of activity data or EFs.
 Projections need to take account of likely changes in agricultural activities, not just changes in livestock numbers, but also changes in manure application times and methods due, for example, to the need to introduce manure management measures to comply with the Nitrates Directive, the IPPC and the Water Framework Directive.

 Uncertainty assessment